gbl08ma/utilities/README.md

 Any derivative work based on this software must clearly state it is not the original Utilities add-in by gbl08ma at tny. internet media.

 ## Last words
-Utilities is the result of over one year of research, work and extensive testing.
+Utilities is the result of over two years of research, work and extensive testing.
 That said, we can't guarantee you will have no problems using the add-in or that everything will work as described.
 You are welcome to report problems to the contacts above, as well as modify the source code to your needs as long as you respect the license.

 We hope you enjoy using Utilities as much as we did developing it.
 And if this add-in ever becomes useful, you just found a secret feature ;)